hasancatalgol/hasancatalgol/README.md

 ---
 ## 🛠️ Technologies & Tools
-These are the tools I’ve used to build scalable systems, design data platforms, and solve real-world engineering problems.
+These are the tools I’ve used to build scalable systems, design data platforms, and solve real-world problems — some in professional settings, some in school, others through trainings, tutorials, or personal projects.

 <p align="left">
   <a href="https://kafka.apache.org/" target="_blank">